Wednesday, 12 December 2012

 2 bay leaves

-2 - Cover with a lid and let it simmer for 1-1,5 hours, but stir occasionally.
+3 - Cover the saucepan with a lid and let it simmer for 1 to 1.5 hours, stirring occasionally.

 Enjoy!